Glossary

 Entropy

-Basically, the strength of entropy becomes known to the self (and others) by multifaceted, idiosyncratically determined degrees of anxiety, stress and/or guilt.
-More severe degrees of psychic entropy can breach established homeostatic psychic guardrails.
-This will often result in manifest outbursts and displays of psychologically dysfunctional behavior that clearly inhibit an individual’s (naturally) evolving life process altogether.
+Basically, the strength or degree of entropy becomes known to the self (and others) by multifaceted, idiosyncratically determined stages of anxiety, stress and/or guilt.
+More severe levels of psychic entropy can breach established homeostatic psychic guardrails.
+This will often manifest as inappropriate outbursts and displays of psychologically dysfunctional behavior that clearly inhibit an individual’s (naturally) evolving life process altogether.

 Intuitive Mind

-Many attribute the ubiquitous nature of the intuitive mind to be a gut-level feeling among human beings that is rooted in some emotional, ephemeral state of being that penetrates awareness.
+The intuitive mind is always available if we but seek then listen for its silent voice.
+Many attribute the ubiquitous nature of the intuitive mind to be a gut-level feeling that is rooted in some emotional, ephemeral state of being that penetrates awareness.
 C.G.
 Jung and Sri Aurobindo among others all seem to acknowledge this unique state of consciousness by what is known to ancient Sanskrit as darśana

 Although there is no direct one-for-one English translation, darśana can be thought of as an impulse from dharma, the first extension of one’s enhanced common sense.
 The experience is that of direct knowing and is antecedent to cognition.